PT-2025-10816 · Microsoft · Windows File Explorer +1

 VectorAV:N/AC:L/Au:N/C:C/I:N/A:N

-Name of the Vulnerable Software and Affected Versions Microsoft Windows File Explorer (affected versions not specified)
+Name of the Vulnerable Software and Affected Versions Microsoft Windows versions prior to the March 2025 Patch Tuesday

-Description A security issue exists in Windows File Explorer that allows an attacker to steal NTLM hashed credentials when a user extracts a specially crafted archive (RAR or ZIP) containing a malicious
+Description A security flaw in Windows File Explorer allows an attacker to capture NTLM hashed credentials when a user opens a folder containing a specially crafted

 .library-ms